-Merchandise Inventory

-Merchandise inventory is reported at the lower of cost (first-in, first-out method) or net realizable value and consists of fundraising items sold by the Organization at the Southern Festival of Books.
+Merchandise Inventory - Merchandise inventory is reported at the lower of cost (first-in, first-out method) or net realizable value and consists of fundraising items sold by the Organization at the Southern Festival of Books.

-Property and Equipment and Construction in Progress

-Property and equipment are reported at cost, less accumulated depreciation.
+Property and Equipment and Construction in Progress - Property and equipment are reported at cost, less accumulated depreciation.
 The Organization has no formalized capitalization policy.
 Items are capitalized based on their cost and estimated useful life.
 Insignificant amounts are expensed.
 Property and equipment are being depreciated over estimated useful lives of five to ten years using the straight-line method.
 Property and equipment purchased with NEH grant funds are owned by the Organization with the understanding that the equipment will be used for the project for which it was obtained.
-Fully depreciated assets had original costs totaling \$25,921 and \$21,612 as of December 31, 2016 and 2015, respectively.
-Construction in progress represents buildout of the Organization's new office facility at December 31, 2015.
+Fully depreciated assets had original costs totaling \$25,921 as of December 31, 2017 and 2016.

-Deferred Lease Incentive

-Deferred lease incentive relates to leasehold improvements provided by the landlord for the office space.
+Deferred Lease Incentive - Deferred lease incentive relates to leasehold improvements provided by the landlord for the office space.
 The deferred lease incentive is amortized on the straight-line method over the term of the office space lease.

-Agency Endowment Fund

-The Organization's beneficial interest in an agency endowment fund held by the Community Foundation of Middle Tennessee is recognized as an asset.
-Investment income and changes in the value of the fund are recognized in the statements of activities, and distributions received from the fund are recorded as decreases in the beneficial interest.
-(See Note 10.)
+Agency Endowment Fund - The Organization's beneficial interest in an agency endowment fund held by the Community Foundation of Middle Tennessee is recognized as an asset.
+Investment income and changes in the value of the fund are recognized in the statements of activities, and distributions received from the fund are recorded as decreases in the beneficial interest (see Note 10.)